the1lab/1lab/src/1Lab/Path.lagda.md

 module _ {ℓ} {A : Type ℓ} {a b : A} {p : Path A a b} where
 ```

-The first thing we can do is introduce another interval variable, and
+The first thing we can do is introduce another interval variable and
-just ignore it, varying the path over the non-ignored variable.
-These
+ignore it, varying the path over the non-ignored variable.
+These give us
-give us squares where either the top/bottom or left/right faces are the
+squares where either the top/bottom or left/right faces are the path
-path `p`, and the other two are refl.
+`p`, and the other two are refl.

 ```agda
   private